alekoisaev/Python-Projects/README.md

 # Python-Projects
-Simple Python projects add to this repo for my CV.
+Python projects add to this repo for my CV.
+I used tkinter, bs4, requests.